openbmc/phosphor-dbus-interfaces/yaml/xyz/openbmc_project/Control/Service/README.md

   to change the service behaviour on the next boot, `true` to start the service on the next boot and `false` to not start the service on the next boot.
-Even if the service is disabled, on the next boot it can be started if there are other service dependencies to satisy.
+Even if the service is disabled, on the next boot it can be started if there are other service dependencies to satisfy.
 The service cannot be enabled if the service is masked.

 - Masked - indicates whether the service is masked, `true` indicates the